 A Simple Ansible Inventory Generator

-This simple library makes it easier to write the glue code between infrastructure bringup/orchestration and software provisioning stages of a one-click deployment.
+This simple library makes it easier to write glue code between infrastructure bringup/deployment and software provisioning stages of a one-click deployment.

 pip install ansinv

 Make sure you are using correct pip (pip/pip3) depending on your Python environment.